probmods/webppl/README.md

     grunt

-Make sure grunt succeeds before committing.
-If it doesn't, the continuous integration test will fail.
+If grunt doesn't succeed, the [continuous integration tests](https://travis-ci.org/probmods/webppl.svg?branch=dev) will fail as well.

+To only run the tests, do:

+    npm test

+To only run the linter:

+    grunt gjslint

-If grunt complains about style errors (like indentation), you can fix some of them automatically using:
+If the linter complains about style errors (like indentation), you can fix many of them automatically using:

     grunt fixjsstyle

+To compile webppl for use in browser, run:

+    npm install -g browserify
+    browserify -t brfs src/main.js > compiled/webppl.js

 ## Debugging webppl programs